 These communal roadmaps change so frequently are are so full of assumptions that they’re rarely something companies enjoy, but nevertheless this is often how they run their product organizations.
 There are, however, several less obvious consequences of this approach.

-First, teams are constantly moving around.
+First, team members are constantly moving around.
 Product managers team up with specific developers on a project basis.
-Often they don’t have nearly the time they need to form the working relationships so important to effective teams.
+They rarely have the time they need to form the working relationships so important to effective teams.

 Second, the developers are often constantly reassigned to different areas.
-While on the positive side the developer gets exposed to lots of different areas, they often don’t get the time to develop the deep expertise in an area that can make a developer so incredibly valuable.
+While on the positive side the developer gets exposed to lots of different areas, they rarely get the time to develop the deep expertise in an area that can make a developer so incredibly valuable.

 Third, since the developer is switching topics so frequently, they don’t develop the velocity that an experienced team does.